ml-smores/fast/README.md

 -- KCs COLUMN:
 KCs field is the skill current record requires (only support one KC one item/record) now, but you can put multiple KCs as features if you have multiple KCs per item/record, see sample2).
 All records within the same "KCs" value belong to one HMM and are trained together.

--- FEATURE COLUMNS:
-By default, feature fields should have prefix features_.
-	* If some features are always 0 (never appear) in current KC but may have value 1 in other KCs, then put them as NULL for current KC's records (This is for the sake of computing gradient, if they are NULL then the code doesn't compute gradient for those features for current HMM, see sample1~3).
-	* If you have some features that you want to share by both "known" and "unknown" states (which means the feature value and coefficient is the same no matter a student mastered or not mastered a skill), then you can put *features_ as prefix.
-See sample2.

 -- BIAS (INTERCEPT) FEATURE:
 By default, FAST adds bias feature to both hidden states.
 Don't put bias(intercept) feature in the input (a feature always with value 1).
 If you want to change the configuration of bias features, please specify bias in configuration java class file (Opts.java).